athomasoriginal/com.betweentwoparens/src/posts/009-what-are-the-clojure-tools.md

 ## clj v lein v boot

-Let's end this conversation with a quick contextualization of `clj`, `lein` and `boot`.
+This section will provide a quick comparison of `clj`, `lein` and `boot`.

 ::: note
 I won't dive into the history, for this I recommend the blog post [All the Paths] by Sean Corfield.
 :::

-The first point is that you will choose between _one_ of the three tools (`clj`, `lein`, or `boot`) for your project.
-You don't use more than one.
-Just like you wouldn't use both `boot` and `lein`, you won't use both `clj` and `boot` or `clj` and `lein`.
-Furthermore, none of these tools should conflict with one another.
+Firstly, all of the above tools are more or less addressing the same problems in their own way.
+Your job is to choose the one you like best.

 ::: note
-Now, when I said that you don't actually combine more than one of these tools, this is not 100% true.
-Take for example the fact that the "build" story for `clj` is not as "easy" as `lein` which has led to examples of [clj calling to lein] just for the production builds of ones apps.
-As of the latest update though, I have not found a need to do this for any of my Clojure or ClojureScript apps.
+Understanding that you have to choose one should be a relief, but note that some people have experimented with combining these tools.
+Specifically, combining `Clojure CLI` and `lein`.
+Here is an example of [clj calling to lein].
+This was desireable years ago because the `Clojure CLI` didn't cover building CLJ artifacts.
+Having said this, there isn't a need to do this anymore because you have libraries like [depstar] which handle the "build" story.
+In addition, you have `tools.build` which is Clojure's official answer to the build question.
 :::

-If you're curious which to choose, I think it's obvious that I would suggest `clj`.
-The reason I like `clj` is because the tool is simple _and_ easy to use.
+If you're curious which to choose, my answer is the `Clojure CLI`.
+The reason I like the `Clojure CLI` is because the tool is simple.
 You can read through `clj` and `tools.deps.alpha` in an afternoon and understand what they are doing if you had to.
 The same (subjectively of course) cannot be said for `lein` or `boot`.
+This is not just implementation, but also usage.
+Yes, `lein` seems easier to start, but the moment you break away from the beginner examples you are left deeps in the woods without a compass.

+Secondly, the `Clojure Tools` promote libraries over frameworks.
+This is important when working with a language like Clojure because it really does reward you for breaking down your thinking.

-Secondly, and most importantly, the Clojure community is really leaning into building tools for `clj`.
+Finally, the Clojure community is really leaning into building tools for `Clojure CLI`.
 For example, where `lein` used to have significantly more functionality, the community has built a ton of [incredible tools] that will cover many of your essential requirements.
-There is also the fact that `deps.edn` is easier to configure because there are less configuration options and less need to understand what lein is doing as you want to perform more advanced configurations.

-Finally, when it comes to managing your project configurations and building out maintainable organizational structures (monorepo) it doesn't get easier than `clj`<a href="#monorepo-comment" aria-describedby="footnote-label" id="monorepo-comment-ref">.</a>

-So yes, `clj` for the win.
+So yes, `Clojure Tools` for the win.

 ::: footnotes

 ->->-> footnote#cli-tool-v-dev-tools
-In earlier versions of this blog post I referred to the `Clojure CLI Tools` as `Clojure Tools`.
-The reason I now refer to them as the "Clojure CLI Tools" is because on August 21, 2020 it was announced in Clojurians (The official Clojure Slack Org) that cognitect released a free set of tools called [Cognitect Dev Tools].
+In earlier versions of this blog post I referred to the `Clojure CLI` as `Clojure Tools`.
+The reason I now refer to them as the "Clojure CLI" is because on August 21, 2020 it was announced in Clojurians (The official Clojure Slack Org) that cognitect released a free set of tools called [Cognitect Dev Tools].
 Thus, I made the change to be very clear that there is a difference.
-->->->

-->->-> footnote#clj-calls-clojure-note
-You can see this [brew install script]
 ->->->

 ->->-> footnote#when-to-use-clojure-script